Configuring OAuth Profiles for Management Access to Event Broker Services

 }

-• {VMR_HOST}—The hostname for the event broker service.
-You can determine the hostname URL under DMR Cluster in the Detailed Service Information page for the event broker service or by a using the Get a specific event broker service by identifier API and selecting serviceConnectionEndpoints in the Query Params field and looking for the hostNames value in the response body.
+The event broker service's hostname.
+You can find the hostname under DMR Cluster in the Detailed Service Information or using the Get a specific event broker service by identifier API and selecting serviceConnectionEndpoints in the Query Params field and looking for the hostNames value in the response body.

-Mapping the OAuth Profiles for Authentication
+Mapping OAuth Profiles Roles for Authentication

 To create the two roles, see:

-Creating the Editor Profile
+Creating the Editor Role

-To create the editor profile use the Replace a resource object on an event broker service using a SEMP POST API to create resource object on the broker containing the information about the editor role.
+To create the editor role use the Replace a resource object on an event broker service using a SEMP POST API to create resource object on the broker containing the information about the editor role.

-• serviceId—The unique identifier of the event broker service where you want to create the roles.
+serviceIdThe unique identifier of the event broker service where you want to create the roles.
 You can determine the unique identifier for an event broker service using the Cloud Console or by using a GET call.
 See Get a list of event broker services.

-• resourcePath—the resource path where you want to define the resource object.
-In this example, oauthProfiles/editor.
+resourcePathThe resource path where you want to define the resource object.
+For example, oauthProfiles/machineRole.

 Enter the following JSON object into the Body Params field: